I’ll begin this post by saying this was not your typical New York City trip.

 FINAL THOUGHTS ON VISITING NYC IN THE FALL

-New York City in the fall is something that should be on everyone’s list – but just know that beautiful weather often comes with a higher price.
-But, you just might reap a little savings on transport, as the city is so beautiful to walk around.
+New York City in the fall is something that should be on everyone’s list – just know that beautiful weather often comes with a higher price.
+But, you just might reap a little savings on transit, as the city is so beautiful to walk around.
+This is a city I return to over and over, and I’ll never get tired of it.

 Enjoyed this post?
 You may also like: